Rob Kardashian’s ‘Reclusive’ Behavior In Recent Months Reportedly Worrying His Family

 Moreover, Rob reportedly refused to appear on family friend Scott Disick’s new upcoming home improvement series, Flip It Like Disick.

 Rob’s reclusive behavior became especially concerning when he refused to evacuate his home when it became threatened by the California wildfires in November.
-An episode of Keeping Up With the Kardashians from earlier this month showed footage of Khloe and Rob arguing over the evacuation order.
+An episode of Keeping Up With the Kardashians from earlier this month showed footage of Khloe and Rob arguing over the evacuation order, per Yahoo.

 “We’re safe,” Rob insisted.
 “Khloe, I’m not going.”